Profile: Domtar Corp (UFS.N)

 Pulp and Paper

 The Company uses various chemical compounds in its pulp and paper manufacturing facilities that it purchases, primarily on a central basis, through contracts.
-For pulp manufacturing, it uses numerous chemicals, including caustic soda, sodium chlorate, sulfuric acid, lime and peroxide.
+For pulp manufacturing, it uses various chemicals, including caustic soda, sodium chlorate, sulfuric acid, lime and peroxide.
 For paper manufacturing, it also uses several chemical products, including starch, precipitated calcium carbonate, optical brighteners, dyes and aluminum sulfate.
-It owns power generating assets, including steam turbines, at all of its integrated pulp and paper mills, as well as hydro assets at three locations: Espanola, Nekoosa and Rothschild.
+It owns power generating assets, including steam turbines, at all of its integrated pulp and paper mills, as well as hydro assets at over three locations: Espanola, Nekoosa and Rothschild.

 The Company's business papers include copy and electronic imaging papers, which are used with ink jet and laser printers, photocopiers and plain-paper fax machines, as well as computer papers, preprinted forms and digital papers.
 These products are primarily for office and home use.
 The Company's commercial printing and publishing papers include uncoated freesheet papers, such as offset papers and opaques.
 These uncoated freesheet grades are used in sheet and roll fed offset presses across the spectrum of commercial printing end-uses, including digital printing.
 Its publishing papers include tradebook and lightweight uncoated papers used primarily in book publishing applications, such as textbooks, dictionaries, catalogs, magazines, hard cover novels and financial documents.
 These products also include base papers that are converted into finished products, such as envelopes, tablets, business forms and data processing/computer forms.
 The Company also produces paper for several specialty and packaging markets.
-These products consist of thermal printing, flexible packaging, food packaging, medical packaging, medical gowns and drapes, sandpaper backing, carbonless printing, labels and other coating and laminating applications.
-The Company also manufactures papers for industrial and specialty applications, including carrier papers, treated papers, security papers and specialized printing and converting applications.
+These products consist primarily of thermal printing, flexible packaging, food packaging, medical packaging, medical gowns and drapes, sandpaper backing, carbonless printing, labels and other coating and laminating applications.
+It also manufactures papers for industrial and specialty applications, including carrier papers, treated papers, security papers and specialized printing and converting applications.